 A DIY will is inexpensive.
 This is a great benefit, but you ought to consider the following:

 - You need to know how to administer your estate when you die to avoid traps;

-- There’s no back-up options when appointing a substitute executor.
-There’s a couple of questions you might want to ask yourself: What would happen in the tragic event that you and your children die at the same time?
+- There are no back-up options when appointing a substitute executor.
+There are a couple of questions you might want to ask yourself: What would happen in the tragic event that you and your children die at the same time?
 Or what would happen if one of your children predeceases you?

 Using a Professional

 Using a lawyer ensures that your property is distributed directly according to your wishes.
-A lawyer not only specialises in drafting your will in the correct terms, but they also ask the right questions, and will guarantee the document is legally valid.
+A lawyer not only specializes in drafting your will in the correct terms, but they also ask the right questions and will guarantee the document is legally valid.
 This includes making it easier for your executor after you die.

 Here are six reasons you need a lawyer to draft your will: